 “This is awful, Tony.
 What are you going to do about being on the freshman football team?
 What about your classes?
 Do you know where you’ll be going to school?
 What about us?
 I love you, man, I don’t want to lose you by having you move away.
 Where is Davis, anyway?”

 “I love you too, Scott.
 I’m sort of working on an idea that might let me stay here for my freshman year.
 I don’t want to say anything until I either get it worked out or find out it’s impossible.
-And Davis isn’t that far.
+And Davis isn’t that far; it’s between here and Sacramento.
 My dad said it’s a little over an hour from here.
 I have no idea where I’d go to school.
 I don’t know how many high schools there are in Davis.
 I guess I’d have to drop out of football.
 Any freshman football team there would be all set by the time I move there, and I’d be coming without a reputation so there’s no reason for me to be of any interest to the coaches of a different freshman team.”

 “Shit, that really sucks.”